HungryLim/Communication-in-Youtube-user-centered-videos/README.md

 # Data collecting process
+The Python script for data collection is in [here](https://github.com/HungryLim/Communication-in-Youtube-user-centered-videos/blob/master/collectiong.py)
 * Videos and transcripts
   * Using all legislators' available Youtube channel id, I scrapped the videos urls.
+(Python package Youtube_dl)
-  * Download data to local drive and convert them
+  * Download data to local drive and convert them (FFmpeg)
-  * Move the data to Box cloud drive
+  * Move the data to Box cloud drive (FTP protocol)
-  * Using Cluster to finish the looping
+  * Using Cluster to finish the looping (write cluster in WashU Center for High Performance Computing)

 * Descriptive data of videos
    * Youtube API
    * Other Python packages

 # Data
+The meta data will be two parts: Channel data and video data.
+Channel data have channel id, view count, subscriber count and video count.
+Video data have title, url, duration, author, thumbnail, video id, view count, likes and dislikes.
+To get channel meta data, I need to use Youtube API because Youtube\_dl does not provide these information.

+With this channel data, we can study who uses Youtbe more than other legislators for what purposes.
+The subscriber data and number of video data might be useful although the comparison among legislators using this information should be cautious.
+It is because some legislators have been in there office longer than others.
+However, this channel data can be useful meta data for further analysis by using video data.

+With video meta data, we can investigate various questions.
+What types of videos are more popular than the others?
+What types of videos are uploaded in their youtube channel?
+More generally we can study how politicians use their Youtube channel different from their Twitter and Facebook.
+These questions are little explored in political science literature.

 * Goal: All legislators' available Youtube data from their channels
-  * Current status:
   * Total 484 legislators (House and Senate) as of 2018 October
   * 14265 URLs
   * 5871 videos